 At BCS through the PYP, we nurture in our young students between the ages of 5 to 10 years, a passionate love for learning.
 Six transdisciplinary themes, through a research and inquiry-based approach, encourage them to examine for themselves the nuances of their content, explored along with E3 (Extended English Education) and Maths.

 The heart of the IB PYP at BCS is its commitment to international mindedness.
-Exciting extracurricular activities and field trips make learning in the IB PYP at BCS the foundation of your child’s life-long educational journey.
+Exciting extracurricular activities and field trips make learning in the IB PYP at the best primary schools in Doha and the foundation of your child’s lifelong educational journey.

 The IB’s Middle Years Programme, MYP, is a five-year programme for students aged 11-16 years, which requires students to complete studies across eight subject areas, as well as an interdisciplinary subject and the Personal Project.
 The final year contains an externally assessed (“e-Assessments”) aspect of the course,the Personal Project, and the e-Portfolio, which contains all internally assessed, summative, work resulting in the MYP Certificate.The course results are produced for each MYP student, regardless of their participation in the e-Assessments.